 - Maintain a low credit card balance.
 You want to use as little of your credit limit as possible.
 For a good credit score, you’ll want to use 10% or less of your total credit limit.

-How Long Will it Take to Get a Good Credit Score?
+How Long Will It Take to Get a Good Credit Score?

 If you’re starting out, earning a good credit score takes time.
 History plays a vital role in determining your credit score.
 If you’re rebuilding your credit, time is your ally.
 Hard inquiries only remain on your credit report for two years, late payments for seven years, and public record items (bankruptcy, judgments, liens, lawsuits, foreclosures) for 7-10 years.
-Learn how to improve your fico score.